 She is being assisted by a panel of advisers: law professor and human rights expert Malcolm Evans; child protection barrister Ivor Frank; and lawyer Drusilla Sharpling, a former Chief Crown Prosecutor for London, who has worked as an inspector of constabulary since 2009.

 A separate panel will represent victims and survivors.

 Brian Altman QC is lead counsel to the inquiry.

-The inquiry is opening with hearings over two weeks looking at the cases of British children in care who were sent to to parts of the British Empire including Australia, Canada, New Zealand and what was Southern Rhodesia between 1920 and the 1970s.
+The inquiry opened with two weeks of hearings looking at the cases of British children in care who were sent to to parts of the British Empire including Australia, Canada, New Zealand and what was Southern Rhodesia between 1920 and the 1970s.
 The UK government issued an apology in 2010 for its role in the child migration programmes.

-The hearings will take evidence from former child migrants and form part of a wider investigation into the way organisations have protected children outside the UK.
+The hearings took evidence from former child migrants, and form part of a wider investigation into the way organisations have protected children outside the UK.

-Preliminary hearings in the inquiry began in March at the nearby Royal Courts of Justice.
+Preliminary hearings in the inquiry began in March 2016 at the Royal Courts of Justice.

 What else is the IICSA investigating?

 The first phase of the inquiry consists of 13 separate investigations over a period of about 18 months.